marmelab/react-admin/docs/Admin.md

 ## `darkTheme`

-If you want to support light and dark mode, you can provide a `darkTheme` in addition to the `theme` prop.
+If you want to support both light and dark mode, you can provide a `darkTheme` in addition to the `theme` prop.
 The `darkTheme` will be used when the user's browser is in dark mode, or when the user manually switches to dark mode using [the `<ToggleThemeButton>` component](./ToggleThemeButton.md).

 ![Dark mode](./img/dark-theme.png)